Smokefree Policies to Reduce Tobacco Use

 focus here was on the evidence on effectiveness of smokefree policies

 in reducing tobacco use.
-Smokefree policies implemented
+Smokefree policies implemented by worksites or

-designated public areas.
-The conceptual approach was modifıed for this
+The conceptual approach was modifıed for this review; an updated search

-and the available evidence was evaluated.
-Published articles that met
+for evidence was conducted; and the available evidence was evaluated.

-quality criteria and evaluated changes in tobacco-use prevalence or
+Published articles that met quality criteria and evaluated changes in

-Twenty-one studies measured absolute differences in tobacco-use
+assessment.
+Twenty-one studies measured absolute differences in

-to a smokefree policy.
+exposed to a smokefree policy.
 The median absolute change was an

 increase in cessation of 6.4 percentage points (interquartile interval: